Confluence server to cloud migration FAQs

 - Will I be notified before updates are released in Confluence Cloud?

-- How do I pick my domain for my Confluence Cloud site?
+- How do I pick my site name (URL) for my Confluence Cloud site?

 - How do I manage users in Confluence Cloud?